-Born in 1958 in New York City, Sarah Miriam Schulman is a novelist, historian and playwright who was active in the Women’s Union during her student days at the University of Chicago from 1976-78.
+Born on July 28, 1958 in New York City, Sarah Miriam Schulman is a novelist, historian and playwright who was active in the Women’s Union during her student days at the University of Chicago from 1976-78.
 She was also among the early chroniclers of the AIDS crisis in the 1980s.
-Though her only academic degree is a B.A. from Empire State College, Schulman currently bears the title of Distinguished Professor of the Humanities at the City University of New York, and is a Fellow of the New York Institute for the Humanities at New York University.
-Moreover, she has served on the advisory board of Jewish Voice for Peace since 2011.
+Though her only academic degree is a B.A. in Cultural Studies from Empire State College (1984), Schulman has taught English at the City University of New York (CUNY) since 1999, and she has held the title of Distinguished Professor of the Humanities since 2010.
+She is also a Fellow of the New York Institute for the Humanities at New York University.

-Schulman’s reaction to this legacy is mixed: She makes it clear that she considers gentiles, or at least Christians, unintelligent (she uses, without irony, the term goyishe kopf, which literally means “a gentile head”), and that she views all Christian Americans and Christian Europeans as anti-Semites.
-In fact, Schulman regards herself not as an American but as a New Yorker, and identifies not with Israel and the Hebrew language but with the diaspora and Yiddish.
+Making it clear that she considers gentiles, or at least Christians, unintelligent, Schulman commonly uses the term goyishe kopf, which literally means “a gentile head.”
+She regards herself not as an American but as a New Yorker, and identifies not with Israel and the Hebrew language but with the diaspora and Yiddish.
 (She approvingly quotes Isaac Bashevis Singer’s Nobel Prize for Literature speech in which he noted that Yiddish has “no words for weapons, ammunition, military exercises, war tactics.”)

-Schulman describes the adult Jews of her childhood as uniformly tragic victims and members of a scattered minority.
-For her, this “was a normative, natural part of being a Jew.”
-She notes that Israelis, by contrast, have chosen “to be dominant”; to be “a colonial settler state in relation to Palestinians, and a semi-colonized project of the Christian West, the very people who caused the Jews’ suffering to begin with.”
-Schulman further contends that Israel “does not represent ‘the Jews,’ only some Jews”; that Israelis subscribe to a “supremacy ideology”; and that American Jews, by contrast, “see ourselves as separate from our state, as diasporic.”
+Schulman describes Israelis as people who have chosen “to be dominant”; to be “a colonial settler state in relation to Palestinians, and a semi-colonized project of the Christian West, the very people who caused the Jews’ suffering to begin with.”
+She further contends that Israel “does not represent ‘the Jews,’ only some Jews”; that Israelis subscribe to a “supremacy ideology”; and that American Jews, by contrast, “see ourselves as separate from our state, as diasporic.”
 This is why Schulman likes living in New York City, where “[y]ou can be culturally normative without keeping other people down and still be a healthy remove from identifying with the army, the cops, or thinking you can win the presidency.”
 In short: “I am still emotionally diasporic, and they [Israelis] are emotionally nationalistic.”

 The “emotionally diasporic” feeling is also the key to explaining why Schulman identifies not with Israelis, whom she views as gun-toting bullies, but with Palestinians, whom she perceives, romantically, as innocent, displaced victims.
 Not that this sense of identification came easily: She reports that she struggled to overcome a “visceral Jewish identification” with Israel, and to liberate herself from the “racism” that made her at first uneasy about supporting Palestinian leaders.